Long Island artist creates realistic 'Mandalorian' costume from scratch

 RELATED | For May the 4th, 'Bad Batch' series, new Star Wars-themed 'Simpsons' short coming to Disney+

 "I love transforming into something else even just for a day or a night," said Suess.
-"I always love the challenge of doing something like this where there are soo many pieces and details to sort of unravel."
+"I always love the challenge of doing something like this where there are so many pieces and details to unravel."

 Her screen-accurate "Mandalorian" costume took her four months to create, and she still insists it is not finished.